jump-dev/JuMP.jl/docs/src/quickstart.md

     @variable(m, x <= ub )        # Upper bound only
     @variable(m, lb <= x <= ub )  # Lower and upper bounds

 All these variations introduce a new variable `x` in the local scope.
 The names of your variables must be valid Julia variable names.
-For information about common operations on variables, e.g. changing their bounds, see the ref-variable section.
+For information about common operations on variables, e.g. changing their bounds, see the [Variables](@ref) section.

 **Integer** and **binary** restrictions can optionally be specified with a third argument, `Int` or `Bin`.